darwino/darwino-documentation/Preparing the Development Environment.md

 If you plan to use Eclipse as the main development environment, then a Java JRE is sufficient.
 If you plan to use Maven from the command line, then you'll need a full JDK to be installed.

-Both the Java JRE and SDK can be downloaded from the Oracle web site: [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+Both the Java JRE and SDK can be downloaded from the Oracle web site: [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+An IBM JDK will also work.
 Once installed, make sure that the development environment variable JAVA_HOME is pointing to you Java environment.
 Make also sure that you JVM is available from the command line by emitting `java -version`.
 ![](install-java-version.png)